 A whole-school commitment to shared curriculum materials can bring these elements together and create a strong foundation for teachers to work collaboratively on what matters most: great teaching in the classroom that sets students up for learning success.

-Nick is currently a pre-service teacher at the Melbourne Graduate School of Education.
+Nick is a Senior Associate in Grattan’s Education Program.
 Before joining Grattan, Nick was a consultant at Nous Group where he contributed to projects on school culture, student assessment, and occupational safety.

 While you’re here…